Find your next quiet escape along the sunny Florida coast.

 Do you need a car?

-Popular day trips include St Augustine, Daytona Beach, Washington Oaks Gardens State Park, Blue Spring State Park, and Cumberland Island.
+Some of the best day trips include St. Augustine, Daytona Beach, Washington Oaks Gardens State Park, Blue Spring State Park, and Cumberland Island National Seashore.
+Each offers something different, from historic landmarks and wildlife to beautiful beaches and scenic parks.

 I keep hearing that Flagler Beach is much quieter than places like Daytona Beach.
 We’re looking for a relaxing beach vacation where we can spend mornings walking the shore and afternoons trying local restaurants.
 Does Flagler Beach still have enough to do for a four-day trip?